-But if you’re curious—and you don’t have access to a Traditional Chinese Medicine practitioner—look up your symptoms in Lise Bourbeau’s book Your Body’s Telling You: Love Yourself! (non-affiliate link) or at this site (for an excerpt).
+But if you’re curious—and you don’t have access to a Traditional Chinese Medicine practitioner—look up your symptoms in Lise Bourbeau’s book Your Body’s Telling You: Love Yourself! or this excerpt.

 You can also use this site, which briefly explains the emotional causes of symptoms, according to Louise Hay.

 For example, under “hip”, it says: “Fear of going forward in major decisions.
 Nothing to move forward to.”

 Strangely enough, this description matches my experience at the time of that hip pain.
 The perfectionistic overachiever in me felt incapable of succeeding, and I had given up on exciting plans for the future.

 My body seemed to signal to me that my mindset wasn’t helpful.
 And that it’d serve me to change gears.

 That said, take the descriptions lightly.
 Approach them with an open mind.
 Some descriptions may sound outright ridiculous.